Essenes: Rules, customs, theology, and beliefs

-The Essenes were unique for their time for being against the practice of slave-ownership, and slavery, which they regarded as unjust and ungodly, regarding all men as having been born equal.
+The Essenes were unique for their time for being against the practice of slave-ownership, which they regarded as unjust and ungodly, believing that all men are born equal.

+Involvement in the First Jewish–Roman War

+At the outset of the First Jewish–Roman War in 66 CE, as Roman advances were anticipated, command over parts of western Judea was assigned to John the Essene (or Essaean), who was placed in charge of the toparchy of Thamna.
+This region encompassed Lydda, Joppa, and Emmaus.

 Scholarly discussion

 Josephus and Philo discuss the Essenes in detail.
 Most scholars believe that the community at Qumran that most likely produced the Dead Sea Scrolls was an offshoot of the Essenes.
 However, this theory has been disputed by some; for example, Norman Golb argues that the primary research on the Qumran documents and ruins (by Father Roland de Vaux, from the École Biblique et Archéologique de Jérusalem) lacked scientific method, and drew wrong conclusions that comfortably entered the academic canon.
 For Golb, the number of documents is too extensive and includes many different writing styles and calligraphies; the ruins seem to have been a fortress, used as a military base for a very long period of time—including the 1st century—so they therefore could not have been inhabited by the Essenes; and the large graveyard excavated in 1870, just 50 m east of the Qumran ruins, was made of over 1200 tombs that included many women and children; Pliny clearly wrote that the Essenes who lived near the Dead Sea "had not one woman, had renounced all pleasure... and no one was born in their race".
 Golb's book presents observations about de Vaux's premature conclusions and their uncontroverted acceptance by the general academic community.
 He states that the documents probably stemmed from various libraries in Jerusalem, kept safe in the desert from the Roman invasions.
 Other scholars refute these arguments—particularly since Josephus describes some Essenes as allowing marriage.

 Another issue is the relationship between the Essaioi and Philo's Therapeutae and Therapeutrides.
 He regarded the Therapeutae as a contemplative branch of the Essaioi who, he said, pursued an active life.